m417z/ntdoc/descriptions/file_rename_information.md

 ### FileName[1]

-UNICODE string specifing destination file name.
+UNICODE string specifying destination file name.
 If `RootDirectory` is *NULL*, it must contains full system path, or only destination file name for in-place rename operation.

 # Documented by